Georgia State Laws & Regulations on CBD

 Restrictions on CBD

-The 2018 Farm Bill allows the cultivation of the hemp-derived CBD, but one of the strongest exceptions is restriction on food & beverages.
+The 2018 Farm Bill allows the cultivation of the hemp-derived CBD, but one of the strongest restrictions is on food & beverages.
 The FDA has declared that CBD should not be added to food and beverages or any dietary supplement.
 The FDA has a strict position on this issue.
 Besides putting restrictions on labeling CBD products, restrictions on beverages and food are one of the stronger limitations by the FDA.
 Although the FDA has been reevaluating some of its stances on CBD products, it has not reversed these regulations.

 Though CBD is legal, the FDA is in charge of every bit of information, as they are the one who decides if products meet the requirements before giving them the green light.
 The farm bill may legislate that CBD products are legal, but the FDA regulates them.
 The FDA has the power to regulate labeling the drug.